Gluten free diet

 - how long you have been on a gluten free diet.

-If you have diarrhoea or you are vomiting, it’s important to keep yourself well hydrated by drinking lots of water.
+If you have diarrhoea or you are vomiting, keep yourself hydrated by drinking lots of water.